integeruser/gym-uds-api/README.md

 # gym-uds-api
 This project presents a basic API for interacting with [OpenAI Gym](https://github.com/openai/gym) environments in languages other than Python through the [gRPC](https://grpc.io) framework and local Unix domain sockets.

-The API comes with a C++ binding example which supports one-dimensional observation spaces of type `Box` and action spaces of type `Discrete` (suitable, for example, for the CartPole-v0 environment).
+The API comes with example C++ bindings supporting one-dimensional observation spaces of type `Box` and action spaces of type `Discrete` (suitable, for instance, for the CartPole-v0 environment).

 ## Requisites
 Example instructions are provided for macOS (tested on macOS Catalina 10.15.3).